bennettwarner/ChadTunnel/README.md

 Then you need this ChadTunnel, so F'in HARD!!!

 Seriously though, what does it do?
-It simplifies creating ssh tunnels, specifically:
+It simplifies all the ssh commands that are hard to remember, specifically:
-1. Dynamic tunnels which pipe all info through a host
+1. Dynamic tunnels to proxy traffic through a host (and optionally a jumpbox)
-2. Bring a remote service through a host
+2. Forward ports from a remote service to a host (and optionally a jumpbox)
-3. Set up a tunnel that will traverse through an infinite number of jump boxes
+3. Set up a SSH session that will traverse through a jump box

 ## Install